moll-dev/Data-Structure-Zoo/3-Sorting/README.md

 This pivot function is similar to Merge, except it separates all values less than the pivot into the "left" list and all greater than into a "right" list.
 Done recursively, Quicksort pivots the entire list then pivots sublists by halving the original list.

+That's pretty much it for sorting.
+We'll cover heapsort after trees have been covered!